NickMcConnell/FAangband/docs/guide.rst

 Information Awareness
 `````````````````````

-Angband offers a LOT of information on a LOT of different screens.
+FAangband offers a LOT of information on a LOT of different screens.
 If you
 haven't already, try enabling multiple consoles -- ALL of them -- and then try
 out different options / combinations.
 Being able to view a lot of information
 simultaneously at a glance is a considerable benefit over having to be